digital-organology/hmsm/README.md

 # HMSM-Tools

 This repository contains tool for the digitization and analysis of **H**istorical **M**usical **S**torage **M**edia.
-This python package is the software implementation for the [BMBF](https://www.bmbf.de/bmbf/de/home/home_node.html) funded research project [DISKOS](https://organology.uni-leipzig.de/index.php/forschung/diskos) at the [Research Center Digital Organology](https://organology.uni-leipzig.de/) at Leipzig University.
+This python package is the software implementation for the digitization part of the [BMBF](https://www.bmbf.de/bmbf/de/home/home_node.html) funded research project [DISKOS](https://organology.uni-leipzig.de/index.php/forschung/diskos) at the [Research Center Digital Organology](https://organology.uni-leipzig.de/) at Leipzig University.

-We are currently in the process of porting existing functionality to this package as well as implementing further functionality for the digitization and analysis of additional formats of historical storage media.
+Development is currently underway with support for additional formats/components beeing added.

 ## Installation